hanru/ansible-debianinit/README.md

 By default this service is enabled.

+    di_add_users: []

+A list of users to be created on the server.
+Every user should have three fields defined: `name`, `password` and `shell`.
+See example section for more on how to define new users.

+By default, no users are created.

+    di_sudoers_password: []

+A list of users who can execute `sudo` command after providing their passwords.

+By default no users are added to this list.

+    di_sudoers_passwordless: []

+A list of users who can execute `sudo` without providing their passwords.
+Since `sudo` runs a command as root, it's inherently insecure if password is not required before running.
+This setting is better left blank for important servers.

+By default no users are added to this list.

     di_ufw_enabled: yes

 Whether to install ufw, a human-friendly iptables front-end.
 By enabling ufw, the sane default policies (allow outgoing, deny incoming) are set and TCP on SSH port is allowed.
 If the server has further usage, such as http, you will need to manually add ufw rules, e.g. allow TCP on port 80 and 443.